emilyjspencer/Notes/React/reactnotes.md

 **Methods**

-Methods can be assisnged to objects even after the creation of the object:
+Methods can be assigned to objects even after the creation of the object:

 ```
 person = {